HackingMinion/react-restaurant-menu/ASSESSMENT.md

 ### Project

-In this part I documented the structure of my components and how I nested them.
+In this part I document the structure of my components and how I nested them.

 #### App

-The app component has two main functionalities: keep track of the current course and if the order is finished and summary should show.
+The app component has two main functionalities: keep track of the current course and if the order is finished the summary should show the final order.
 The component contains the **steps-component** as well as the **order-component**.

 #### Steps

 The steps component is pretty simple.
 It contains a panel of buttons, one for each course.
-All the buttons for courses ahead of the current course, are disabled so that the user has to go through each course and maybe orders more meals than initially intended.
+All the buttons for the courses following the current course, are disabled so that the user has to go through each course and maybe orders more meals than initially intended.
 Another reason is that this way the main course can't be skipped, where at least one item has to be selected.

 #### Order